maxrdz/Memories/README.md

 ## License

-GNOME Gallery is licensed under the GNU GPL version 3.0.
+Gallery is licensed under the GNU GPL version 3.0.
 You can read the full license in the `COPYING` file.